Utah Department of Transportation

 Let Your Voice Be Heard

-Your comments will help the study team gain insight into how these alternatives could serve you and your community.
-While you can contact the project team any time during the study, official comments for this phase of the study must be received no later than January 13.
+Your comments will help the study team gain insight into how the preferred alternative could serve you and your community and inform decisions regarding potential impacts and ways to mitigate those impacts.
+While you can contact the project team any time during the study, official comments for this phase of the study must be received no later than Nov.
+13, 2023.

 Ways to Comment